About the Dashboard

 The Wastewater Categories are applied slightly differently for 3 archetypes of diseases:

-1. Pathogens that are commonly detected (regardless of season) in wastewater → SARS-CoV-2, Norovirus, Rotavirus, Parainfluenza and ‘peak season’ Respiratory pathogens (IAV, RSV, HMPV)
+1. Pathogens that are commonly detected (regardless of season) in wastewater → SARS-CoV-2, Norovirus, Rotavirus, Parainfluenza and ‘peak season’ Respiratory pathogens (IAV, IBV, RSV, HMPV, EV-D68)

-2. Seasonal pathogens (rarely detected outside of season/outbreaks) → IAV/RSV/HMPV
+2. Seasonal pathogens (rarely detected outside of season/outbreaks) → IAV, IBV, RSV, HMPV, EV-D68

 The methodology used to determine wastewater Onset vs wastewater Offset using raw target concentrations (not PMMoV Normalized) for individual sites is as follows

-• The onset dates of IAV, RSV, and HMPV wastewater events are identified as the first day for which all samples in a 14 day look back period had concentrations higher than or equal to 2,000 copies/g, which is approximately twice the lowest detectable concentration.
-Once IAV, RSV, or HMPV are onset, the method for 'commonly detected pathogens' (see above) is used to determine the wastewater categorization.
+• The onset dates of IAV, RSV, HMPV, and EV-D68wastewater events are identified as the first day for which all samples in a 14 day look back period had concentrations higher than or equal to 2,000 copies/g, which is approximately twice the lowest detectable concentration.
+Once IAV, RSV, HMPV, or EV-D68 are onset, the method for 'commonly detected pathogens' (see above) is used to determine the wastewater categorization.

-3. Pathogens that are not commonly detected (regardless of season) in wastewater →Mpox, Candida auris, Hepatitis A, EV-D68
+3. Pathogens that are not commonly detected (regardless of season) in wastewater →Mpox clade II, Candida auris, Hepatitis A

 How do I interpret SARS-CoV-2 variant results?